omgardner/lan-file-sharer/README.md

 > the backend is acting as both the Model and Controller in the MVC pattern, since the files are statically hosted using ExpressJS

 ## Production Build
-CI/CD isn't setup yet, but you can create a production build by running: `npm run rebuild-prod`.
+The prod build is a work in progress, but when running it it reduces the size of the react bundle sent to the browser.
+It can be run using: `npm run rebuild-prod`.

 The `/backend` and `/frontend` servers are hosted on your *private IP address*.
 This is the IP address assigned to your computer by your router.